WakiMak/trentent.github.io-forked/_posts/2015-07-07-appv5-prelaunch-script-for-citrix-xenapp-6-5-applications-with-varying-environments.md

   </div>

   <div>
-    This launch path is too long for & 6.5.
+    This launch path is too long for XenApp 6.5.
 The string will be truncated and the program will fail to launch properly.
 We have several environments that work with the same package files so we set them as variables.
 To get this package to launch properly we create a prelaunch script that looks like so:
   </div>
 </div>